Overview

 for j, file_path in enumerate(files):

-with pipeline_file(report, file_path) as file_report:
+with pipeline_file(report, output_path) as file_report:

-# process files...
+# process this output artifact...

 ...